 Critical structural details to be checked for fatigue by finite element analysis according to Ch 9, Sec 5 are given in [2.1.2].
+Additional fatigue assessment may be required for other locations where deemed necessary by Society.

 Table 2 give the list of hot spots for structural details.